marirs/rocket-jwt/README.md

 ## Setup environment

-A `.env.example` at the root directory exposes environment both used by `diesel`and the project itself.
+A `.env.{db}` at the root directory exposes environment both used by `diesel`and the project itself.
 Rename it to `.env` then set all the environment variables before running the following commands :

 ``` bash